 , where C{bat} denotes battery cell capacity and V_t is the cell terminal voltage.
-The battery cell model developed in Dymola with 1 RC branch and thermal dependence is presented in Figure 34.
+The battery cell model developed in Dymola with 1 RC branch and thermal dependence is presented in Figure 44.
 The model receives the charge/discharge power setpoint based on specific operation strategy.
 Then, based on the battery's power balance, the SoC is estimated, and the terminal voltage is given as an output.

-Figure 34: CERTH battery cell model with 1 RC branch and thermal dependence
+Figure 44: CERTH battery cell model with 1 RC branch and thermal dependence

-IANOS technologies
+8.5 IANOS technologies

 The technologies presented up until now can be considered common in the context of grid modelling, covering the majority of simulation cases.
-The present section presents the development of specialized dynamic models for the novel IANOS technologies that are installed in the lighthouse islands, i.e., Terceira and models developed by CERTH, while adopted open-source models from will be described in brief.
+The present section presents the development of specialized dynamic models for the novel IANOS technologies that are installed in the lighthouse islands, i.e., Terceira and Ameland.
+In this manner, special effort has been made to properly represent these assets in the INTEMA.grid tool.
+Focus will be placed on the models developed by CERTH, while adopted open-source models from will be described in brief.